cncjs/cncjs/src/panel/README.md

 argument.
 Both readings on every axis and the coordinate system as a badge are already departures, decided deliberately.

-`design/README.md` still records where the mockup is and how to render it, because it remains the best record of intent for the nine screens nobody has built yet.
+It is still worth being able to *look* at, because it remains the only picture of the nine screens nobody has built yet.
 Read it for those; do not re-litigate the two that exist.

+**Where it lives:** Claude Design project `7629d30f-1ea4-45a6-9f73-ec9b1ed97bf1`, file `CNC Panel.dc.html`.
+The identifier has to be written down, because `list_projects` in DesignSync shows **only** design-system projects and the mockup is not one — without the id there is no way to find it.
+(Superseded: `2d2f27d0-…` / `CNCjs Panel.dc.html`, the older 1024×600 drawing.)
+The file itself is not in this repository: 107 kB of generated React runtime that changes completely on every edit would be noise in a diff, not history.

+**The flow is one-way and cannot be otherwise.** The mockup is a `PROJECT_TYPE_PROJECT`, which DesignSync can only read; writing needs `PROJECT_TYPE_DESIGN_SYSTEM`, and the type is fixed at creation.
+Code never goes back to the drawing.

+**To render it locally:** put the project's `support.js` beside `CNC Panel.dc.html`, add global UMD React and ReactDOM plus a `createRoot` → `render` shim, and open it.
+Navigation works, so any of the eleven screens can be photographed and placed beside a shot of `/panel` — `scripts/design-diff.js` does exactly that.

-`yarn design-check` changes meaning with it.
+`yarn design-check` changed meaning with all this.
 It no longer asks "do we still match the drawing" — it guards against a colour or a size being changed by accident.
-When a token moves on purpose, `design/tokens.expected.css` moves in the same commit and the commit says why.
+When a token moves on purpose, `styles/tokens.expected.css` moves in the same commit and the commit says why.

 ## What it is allowed to reuse